bcgov/smk/docs/configuration/layers/vector.md

 Set the shape of the legend swatch. "line" is the default.

-`"includeOtherLegendWithDefaultStyling": Boolean`
+`"excludeOtherLegendWithDefaultStyling": Boolean`

-When <a href="#conditionalstyles-property">conditional styles</a> are used, set this to true to add an "Other" legend with a swatch using the styling in the <a href="#style-property">style</a> to represent features that are not matched by any of the conditions defined in conditional styling.
+By default, when <a href="#conditionalstyles-property">conditional styles</a> are used, an "Other" legend will be added with a swatch using the styling in the <a href="#style-property">style</a> to represent features that are not matched by any of the conditions.
+Set `excludeOtherLegendWithDefaultStyling` to true to exclude the "Other" legend for situations where all of a layer's features will be matched by the conditions and an "Other" legend is not necessary.

 ## DataUrl Property
 `"dataUrl": String`